 - Contact the Insurance Ombudsman office in your jurisdiction.
 For example, if you are staying in Bangalore and your insurance company’s office is in Mumbai, you can approach the Insurance Ombudsman Bangalore Centre to file the complaint

 - A complaint can be filed by sending a letter (hard copy) to the Insurance Ombudsman or by fax or email.
 However, if you email your complaints, you are also required to send the hard copy letter later.

 - Your letter must include all the necessary details such as policy number and complaint details.
-Enclose relevant documents as required by the Insurance Ombudsman and post it to the centre.
+Enclose relevant documents as required by the Insurance Ombudsman and post it to the Centre.
 The requirement of documents may vary depending on the nature or type of complaint

 While filing a complaint with the Insurance Ombudsman, you must keep in mind below points:

-- The same complaint should not be pending before the court or consumer forum, as consumer court or forum is the last resort for any grievances.
+- The same complaint should not be pending before the court or consumer forum, as the consumer court or forum is the last resort for any grievances.

 - If you do not accept the settlement, the Insurance Ombudsman will pass an award within three months of receiving the necessary things from you (complainant) and this will be binding on the insurance company